-For both licenses, future required minimum eligible exploration expenses will be adjusted each year on the basis of the change to the Danish Consumer Price Index.
+For all licences, future required minimum eligible exploration expenses will be adjusted each year on the basis of the change to the Danish Consumer Price Index.

-For both licenses, at the expiration of the second license period (years 6-10), the Company may apply for a new 3-year license for years 11 to 13.
-Thereafter, the Company may apply 3 times for additional 3-year licenses for a total of 9 additional years.
-The Company will be required to pay additional license fees and will be obligated to incur minimum eligible exploration expenses for such years.
+For all licences, at the expiration of the second licence period (years 6-10), the Company may apply for a new 3-year licence for years 11 to 13.
+Thereafter, the Company may apply 3 times for additional 3-year licences for a total of 9 additional years.
+The Company will be required to pay additional licence fees and will be obligated to incur minimum eligible exploration expenses for such years.